SVNtoGit/Kicks/trunk/Kick's Profiles/1-90 Questing Profile Pack/README Honorbuddy Mega Profile Packs 1-90.txt

 Finale
 ------
-Although this is the *official* profile pack provided by BosslandGmbH, there is a treasure trove of alternate offerings provided by the Buddy Community.
+Although this is the *official* profile pack provided by Bossland GmbH, there is a treasure trove of alternate offerings provided by the Buddy Community.

 If you have a specific need not addressed by this profile pack, please have